oracle-livelabs/developer/dev-ai-app-dev-healthcare/codingbasics/codingbasics.md

 ## Introduction

-In this hands-on lab, you will learn the basics of working with Oracle Database 23ai using Python.
-You will connect to the database with both `oracledb` and `pymongo`, create and query tables, and build JSON Duality Views.
-You will also explore Oracle’s Mongo API to query and update data using a familiar document model.
-For organizations already using MongoDB-like applications, the Oracle MongoDB API enables a smoother transition and integration with existing code, tools, or drivers—while consolidating everything in Oracle’s converged platform.
+In this hands-on lab, you'll use Python to interact with Oracle Database 23ai - connecting with both `oracledb` and `pymongo`, creating tables, querying data, and building JSON Duality Views.
+You'll also explore Oracle’s Mongo API to query and update data using a document-based approach, making it easy to integrate with existing MongoDB-style apps.
+This lab is ideal for those with basic Python and Oracle knowledge and builds on the setup from Lab 2.

 Estimated Time: 30 minutes